-Until recently, riders in Queensland were banned from taking their feet off the footpegs in a badly written piece of legislation designed to stop people from hooning and performing stunts on motorcycles.
+Until recently, riders were banned from taking their feet off the footpegs in a badly written piece of legislation designed to stop people from hooning and performing stunts on motorcycles.

 It basically meant you couldn’t stretch your legs or even put your feet down when you came to a traffic light or to park your bike.